 Collective worship is timetabled to take place daily in the school hall and ranges between 15 - 30 minutes.
-On occasions key stage or class Collective Worship may take place if appropriate.
-A prayer is said before lunch and a prayer is said in classes at the start and end of the day.
+A prayer said in classes at the start and end of the day and before lunch.

 The pattern for assemblies each week is as follows: